CodeReclaimers/neat-python/docs/module_summaries.rst

     :type outputs: list(int)
     :param node_evals: A list of node descriptions, with each node represented by a list.
     :type node_evals: list(list(object))

+    .. py:method:: reset()

+      Resets all node activations to 0 (necessary due to otherwise retaining state via recurrent connections).

+    .. py:method:: activate(inputs)

+      Feeds the inputs into the network and returns the resulting outputs.

+      :param list inputs: The values for the :term:`input nodes <input node>`.
+      :return: The values for the :term:`output nodes <output node>`.
+      :rtype: list

     .. py:staticmethod:: create(genome, config)